 Crichton’s artistic achievements include several group shows, London Art Fair, Estampa Art Fair in Madrid, Four solo exhibitions, participation in the Adidas Originals Reimagined Campaign SS23, and the inclusion of her works in private collections throughout North and South America, Europe, and Dubai.

 Crichton believes in the alchemical power of art as a language of the mind and subconscious.
-Her paintings are deeply influenced by the experience and surroundings of urban spaces, particularly the liminal spaces within a city where individual aspirations and societal norms often clash.
+Her paintings are deeply influenced by the experience and surroundings of urban spaces, and contemporary life, particularly the liminal spaces within society where individual aspirations and societal norms often clash.